-Transportation & Traffic Management (TTM) is happy to assist students who left, or were unable to take, their bicycles with them after moving off campus early due to the academic changes necessitated by COVID-19.
-To help protect these bicycles that were left on campus for an extended period of time, TTM can assist by taking temporary possession of the bicycle and store it in a locked, indoor storage room for pickup when students return to campus.
+Transportation & Traffic Management (TTM) is happy to assist students who are unable to take their bikes with them during Summer Semester and need a bicycle storage option until Autumn Semester resumes.
+To help protect bicycles that need to be left on campus for an extended period of time, TTM can store a limited number of bikes in a locked, indoor storage room for pickup when students return to campus in August.

 If you are interested in having your bicycle placed in temporary storage, please complete the form below.

 Bike racks are located throughout campus, providing cyclists with a convenient place to secure their bikes.
 Bicycles should be locked to a bike rack using a u-bolt lock and cable combination.
 Please do not lock your bike to fences, signposts, disability ramps, stair railings, or trees.